Project-AgML/AgML/README.md

 See the [contributing guidelines](/CONTRIBUTING.md) for more information.

 ## Funding
-This project is partly funded by the [National AI Institute for Food Systems (AIFS)]
+This project is partly funded by the [National AI Institute for